zhuhan0/Poll/README.md

 My first real web app.
-Currently it's a simple poll about the game Overwatch.
+Currently it's simply polling some information about the game Overwatch.
 The app is deployed on Heroku at [here](https://apoll.herokuapp.com/).

 Features to add: